sevenecks/moo-package-manager/README.md

 > Warning: Please take care when adding package repositories.
 You should review any code you are adding to your MOO before using `@install-package`.

+## Upgrading MPM

+If a new version of MPM is available, you'll be able to use `@load-package` and find it in `Slither's MOO Packages`.
+If you are unsure of what version you are currently running check `$mpm.package_manager_version`.
+Typically there will also be a new version of `MOO Package Manager Wizard Verbs` available as well.
+You should update MPM first, and then update the wizard verbs package.

+> Warning: There is a bug where MPM will detect invalid objects on ToastCore.
+If you are prompted to use an invalid object JUST SAY NO.

 ## Caveats
 * By default MPM will not serialize verbs/props on ancestors who have a parent of $nothing (IE: #1), as this can make a package huge.
 This can be over-ridden..